andreskwan/i-Matchismo/README.md

 ABSTRACTION Note
 This MVC must be designed in such way that I could play the game in the console or in the phone

+TODO
+03/30/13
+- review video related with this subject setting button states

+2:02
+- tell the user that has been finished! display an image
+- set labels in colors to give feedback related with score state